bouzinabdotcom/servc/notes/day1.md

 HTTP only presumes a reliable transport.
 Meaning that any protocol that provides such guarantees can be used

 >In HTTP/1.0, most implementations used a new connection for each request/response exchange.
-In HTTP/1.1, a connection may be used for one or more request/response exchanges, although connections may be closed for a variety of reasons (see section 8.1).
+In HTTP/1.1, a connection may be used for one or more request/response exchanges,although connections may be closed for a variety of reasons (see section 8.1).